 - 6.2.
 Lighting Height.
 The plan complies.
 As indicated in the above table, the lights are 12 and 14-feet in height.
-This is lower than the building height and the 20-foot light height maximum permitted in 16-5.4b.2(a).
+This is lower than the building height and the 20-foot light height maximum permitted in §16-5.4b.2(a).
 The plan complies. - 6.3.
 Non-Glare Lights: More information is required.
 Pursuant to §16-5.4.b.2(b), light fixtures are required to be non-glare.
 The plan provides bug-ratings but does not explain them.
 The applicant should testify as to whether the proposed lighting produces any glare. - 6.4.
 Downward Focused Lights: Pursuant to §16-5.4.b.2(b), light fixtures are required to be downward focused.
 The proposed lighting is downward focused. - 6.5.
 Light Intensity at Ground Level: A design exception is required.
 Pursuant to §16-5.4.b.2(c), light intensity at ground level shall be between 0.3 footcandles and 1 footcandle.
 The lighting calculation summary table provided by the applicant indicates an average lighting of 10 footcandles.
 It does appear that this may be a typo and that it should say 1.0, rather than 10, however the applicant should confirm.
-A design exception is required. - 6.6.
+A design exception is required.
+Sheet 10 (Lighting Plan) has been revised to indicate average lighting of 1.0 footcandle.
+The plan complies. - 6.6.
 Light Intensity at Intersections: A design exception may be required.
 Pursuant to §16-5.4.b.2(c), light intensity at intersections shall be between 0.5 footcandles and 1 footcandle.
 The plan does not differentiate between intersections and other paved areas in the calculation summary.
 The plan should be revised to specify the light intensity at intersections so that conformance with the ordinance can be determined.
-A design exception may be required. - 6.7.
+A design exception may be required.
+Sheet 10 (Lighting Plan) has been revised to show intersection lighting calculations.
+The minimum proposed lighting intensity at intersections is 0.4.
+A design exception is required.

+- 6.7.
 Lighting Timer: A design exception may be required.
 Pursuant to §16-5.4.b.2(d), lighting shall be controlled by circuit timers so that lights are turned off after business hours.
 While a note on the plan indicates conformance with the requirement, the hours of operation are not provided.
 The plan should be updated to include the hours of lighting operation.
+A design exception may be required.
+Sheet 10 (Lighting Plan) has been revised to note that lighting will be dimmed to 25% between 10 PM and 5 PM and equipped with motion sensors.
+The lights will be dimmed, as opposed to turned off.
 A design exception may be required. - 6.8.
 Light at Property Line: While the Lighting Ordinance does not specify light brightness at property lines, the lighting levels reach zero well before reaching property lines on the north, east and southern boundaries.
 Lighting levels along Hartwick drive are between 0.1 and 1.6 footcandles.
 The applicant should testify as to the impact of the lighting along Hartwick Drive. - 6.9.
 Bollard Lighting: More information is required.
-Bollard lighting is not indicated on the lighting plan, however, a detail for bollard lighting is included on sheet 16 of January 31, 2023 | Page 13 of 24 the plan.
+Bollard lighting is not indicated on the lighting plan, however, a detail for bollard lighting is included on sheet 16 of the plan.
 The lighting plan should be updated to include the bollard lights and the impact of the lights should be included in the calculation summary.
+Sheet 10 (Lighting Plan) has been revised to show four (4) proposed bollard lights in the interior courtyard.